 To read more about the Evolution and Framing of the Constitution, check the linked article.

-The philosophy of a Constitution consists of the ideals for which the constitution stands and the policies that the Constitution enjoins upon the rulers of the Community to follow.
+The philosophy of a Constitution consists of the ideals for which the Constitution stands and the policies that the Constitution enjoins upon the rulers of the Community to follow.
 The Constitution of India reflects the impact of our ideology in the following spheres:

 (i) Secularism: Secularism is the hallmark of the Indian Constitution.
 People professing different religions have the freedom of religious worship of their own choice.
 All religions have been treated alike.
 The fact appreciated in India was that all religions love humanity and uphold the truth.
-All the social reformers and political leaders of modern Indian have advocated religious tolerance, religious freedom and equal respect for all religions.
+All the social reformers and political leaders of modern India have advocated religious tolerance, religious freedom and equal respect for all religions.
 This very principle has been adopted in the Constitution of India where all religions enjoy equal respect.
 However, the word ‘secularism’ was nowhere mentioned in the Constitution as adopted in 1949.
 The word ‘secularism’ has now been added to the Preamble to the Constitution through the 42nd Amendment passed in 1976.

 (ii) Democracy: We have borrowed the modern form of democracy from the West.
 Under this system, democracy means the periodic responsibilities of the Government to go to the people.
 For this purpose; elections have been held every five-year to elect a Government by the people.
 However, democracy covers even the economic and social aspects of life.
 This aspect of democracy is well-reflected in the Directive Principles of State Policy.
-They are aimed at human welfare, co-operation, international brotherhood and so on.
+They are aimed at human welfare, cooperation, international brotherhood and so on.

 (iii) Sarvodaya: Sarvodaya refers to the welfare of all.
 It is different from the welfare of the majority.
 It seeks to achieve the welfare of all without exception.
 It is referred to as Ram Rajya.
 The concept of Sarvodaya was developed by Mahatma Gandhi Acharya Vinoba Bhave and J. Narayan under which the material, spiritual, moral and mental development of everyone is sought to be achieved.
 The Preamble to the Indian Constitution and the Directive Principles of State Policy represent this ideal.